 - Tie the chicken legs together with the string.
 Cover the bird with tinfoil and place in the roasting tray (I use one with a roaster as seen in Fig 2.)

 - Place into a preheated oven (220 degrees °f, 105 degrees °c) and cook for 30 minutes, remove the chicken from the oven and baste (spoon over) with the juices in the bottom of the pan.
 You may need to tilt the pan a little for the juices to flow from the chicken, especially the cavity.

 - Put the bird back in the oven and cook for a further 20 mins.
 Take the chicken from the oven and remove the tin foil.
 Baste once more with the juices and put the bird back into the oven.

 - Remove the chicken for one last basting, returning to the oven for a further 15 minutes.
-Check you chicken is cooked throughly by pulling at the chicken wing.
-If it comes away easily the chicken is cooked, also the juices will run clear.
-If in doubt insert a metal skewer into the thickest part of the chicken breast, the juices should run clear meaning the meat is cooked.
+Check to see that your chicken is cooked throughly by pulling at the chicken wing.
+If it comes away easily, the chicken is cooked.
+The juices will also run clear.
+If in doubt, insert a metal skewer into the thickest part of the chicken breast, the juices should run clear, which means the meat is cooked.

 - Remove the chicken from the roasting tray to a large plate, cover with tinfoil and leave to sit for 10 to 20 mins before devouring, I mean carving.

 - Add the juices to your gravy to add extra flavour.
 Strain your gravy to get a smooth texture.